-Like many love story/action movies before it (I'm looking at you "Pearl Harbor"), "Pompeii" really wants to be the next "Titanic".
+Like many love story/action movies before it (We're looking at you "Pearl Harbor"), "Pompeii" really wants to be the next "Titanic".
 It has all the elements of the latter such as the poor boy/rich girl conflict, the evil boyfriend, and the impending doom of a historical disaster.
-But what made "Titanic" work is that is uses the natural drama of the Titanic disaster to tell its story.
+But what made "Titanic" work is that it uses the natural drama of the Titanic disaster to tell its story.
 "Pompeii" instead is a convoluted mess of a movie with the Pompeii storyline merely an afterthought.

 "Pompeii" stars "Game of Thrones'", Kit Harington as Milo, the only survivor of a Celtic clan of horsemen.
 Milo hates the Romans because one of them, Corvus (Kiefer Sutherland), killed his entire family right in front of him when he was a boy.
 Milo becomes a slave of the Romans and grows up fighting as a gladiator.
 Due to his success in the arena, he is brought to Pompeii where he catches the eye of Cassia (Emily Browning), the daughter of a wealthy merchant.
 However, things get complicated when Corvus comes to Pompeii to force Cassia into marriage.